reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/My Substantive Morality.md

 		- Food/drug regulation
 		- Certain anti-discrimination laws (if the harm is material disadvantage, not psychological pain of seeing racism).
 		- Healthcare
+	- This is necessary to justify the state, which is a non-consensual use of force against fully informed, fully rational agents that is not based on rectification/compensation.
+Other libertarian arguments cannot do this.
+		- *Right to avoid risk*.
+People have a right to avoid risky situations.
+Anyone who refrains from supporting a state commits a rights violations as this would make life risky for everyone else.
+Therefore, a state is justified to prevent rights violations against those who refuse to support it.
+This is a bad argument because we don't have a right to avoid risky circumstances.
+We have a right to avoid threats that are direct and immediate and so we can coerce anyone who makes such threats.
+But we have rights against risk.
+		- *Right to law.* People have a right to have their right to liberty, life, etc. codified in a body of law.
+But why though?
+		- *Samariton rights*.
+People have a right to violate others' right to property when doing so is needed to escape dire circumstances.
+E.g. someone lost in a snow blizzard has a right to break into someone else's cabin to save themselves.
+This may be valid, but it invokes positive rights which is not in the spirit of libertarianism.
+This, however, may be prferrable because it can justify, e.g., a police force even when the majority of people do not consent to it under a democratic system.

 #### Disagreement